SongBird Logo

 Just found a site that is cataloging various Jukeboxes, called JukeBox Guide.
 He has a page listing for the Carson City Manufacturing SongBirds.
 Looks like there were 4 versions of the record playing model.
 Pictured is one with a 120 selection mechanism.
 No pictures for any of the others.

-45 RPM Records Version:
+45 RPM Records Versions:

 CD Version: